dineshdin99/Data-Science-Projects/Portugal_Financial_Instituite/Readme.md

 - The numerical data is standardized using "Standard Scalar"

-# THE DATA READY FOR MACJINE LEARNING MODEL SELECTION
+# THE DATA READY FOR MACHINE LEARNING MODEL SELECTION

 ## Train_data=75% AND Test_Data=25%